seyoungree/hpml_galore/README.md

 This project forks and expands on the pre-release version of the GaLore algorithm, proposed by [GaLore: Memory-Efficient LLM Training by Gradient Low-Rank Projection](https://arxiv.org/abs/2403.03507).
 Gradient Low-Rank Projection (GaLore) is a memory-efficient low-rank training strategy that allows *full-parameter* learning but is more *memory-efficient* than common low-rank adaptation methods, such as LoRA.
 In short, GaLore takes a low-rank approximation of the gradient matrix instead of the weight matrix, and uses this low-rank matrix when computing and storing optimizer states.
 In order to compute this low rank approximation, the gradient matrix is multipled by a projection matrix.
 In this project, we experiment with quantizing the projection matrix to save even more memory, and explore its effects on LLM fine-tuning performance — specifically tuning RoBERTa on GLUE tasks.

-We aim to make an open-source contribution to the release of GaLore and eventually have some of our changes merged.
+We aim to make an open-source contribution to the release of GaLore.
+In fact, we have been in contact with the authors of the paper in the past month.

 ## Implementing quantization for gradient projection matrices